randamit123/Latex/README.md

 - **Referral-Based LaTeX Conversions:**
   - Each user gets 10 free LaTeX conversions initially.
-  - Each successful referral grants an additional 10 LaTeX conversions.
+  - Each user must successfully reffer another user to be granted an unlimited amount of LaTeX conversions.

 ---